dreamworkerln/StarGame/readme.md

 Ship hull will be destroyed in 3 shell hit, but slowly auto-repairing so 4 hits are needed to be sure.

 Missile kills ship in one hit.
+EMP missile bring you shield down.

-Mini-gun is auto-firing at closest target (act as close-in weapon system (point-defence))
+Mini-gun is auto-firing at closest target (act as close-in weapon system (CIWS, point-defence))
 Most time it bringing targets down but may miss on simultaneous incoming missiles from different directions.
-(Or when attacked by missile launched from close enemy ship.)
+(Or when attacked by missile launched from close enemy ship)
-Doesn’t shoot at your missiles.
-(So launch missiles safely.)
+Doesn’t shoot at your missiles, but can unintentionally shoot them down.
+(So launch missiles safely)

 Anti-missile system also help against inbound missiles on long range.
 Doesn’t shoot at your missiles, but can unintentionally shoot them down.

+AA cannon fire fragmentation shell on inbound missiles and plasma shell on enemy ships.

-Force shield can repulse many (~7) tangent hit or ~2-3 direct hit (fired from enemy ship flying towards you) by shell.
+Force shield can repulse many (~7) tangent hit, very many chase hit or ~2-3 direct hit
+(fired from enemy ship flying towards you) by shell.
 It's slowly regenerating to full charge, changing self colour.
 Also it repulse missiles (~1) but ineffective on counter course inbound.

 Green curve - you trajectory in planet gravity force.
 Blue curve - you shell trajectory in planet gravity force.